qgis/QGIS-Documentation/source/docs/developers_guide/processingtesting.rst

 Files
 ^^^^^

-You can compare the content of an output file by an expected result reference file
+You can compare the content of an output file to an expected result reference file

 .. code-block:: yaml